-Coca Cola history: the fascinating and at times disturbing story of Coca-Cola and its ingredients in the social context.
+Coca Cola history: the amazing and at times worrying story of Coca-Cola and its ingredients in the social context.

 - The queen of soft drinks